-4 Great Ways to Turn Your Images into SEO Tools
+SEO Tools: 4 Great Ways to Turn Your Images into

 Photos on a website help us to understand the website much more easily.
 No wonder, it is said that an image speaks more than a thousand words.
-However, it is surprising that bloggers didn’t think of images more useful than adorning the site.
-And so, images had no place within SEO strategies.
+However, it is surprising that bloggers didn’t think of images as more useful than adorning the site.
+And so, images had no place within SEO tools and strategies.

-However, the fact is, a little more time and efforts on photos can convert them to cultivator from candy.
+However, the fact is, a little more time and effort on photos can convert them to cultivator from candy.
 And when you do it successfully, you will be pleasantly surprised to see the growth in your traffic.
 Here are four basic tips for doing that.

 1. Change the File Name

-If you insert that image in your site without changing this daunting file name, you will encounter with the image publishing instructions by Google.
+If you insert that image in your site without changing this daunting file name, you will encounter the image publishing instructions by Google.
 Therefore developers particularly ask bloggers to change the photo file names before they insert those photos in the blogs.

-The computer program of Google is quite robust; but as soon as it doesn’t understand an image and what it contains (though this may change soon) it looks at the surrounding text to find out what the image is really about and why it may have a value.
+The computer program of Google is quite robust, but as soon as it doesn’t understand an image and what it contains (though this may change soon) it looks at the surrounding text to find out what the image is really about and why it may have a value.
 Google examines the data of which the file name is a part and if the other important data is absent, that filename may be considered as a snippet of the image in search results.

 2. Don’t Leave the Alt Text Field Empty